Want to know What is TPM 2.0?

 Why does Windows 11 require TPM?

 Windows 11 requires TPM because Microsoft has made this requirement compulsory for all users to increase security & privacy.
 Moreover, all the upcoming operating systems will require this since now privacy has become a major concern.
+But for now, you can use this guide on How to Install Windows 11 without TPM 2.0 if you don’t have it on your system.

 What is TPM Module & its Type